Sigma88/Sigma-Dimensions/GameData/Sigma/Dimensions/README.txt

 - Disabled only if set to 0

-If enabled, scatter size will be multiplied by the "Resize" parameter.
+ENABLED:  ground scatter size is multiplied by the "Resize" parameter.
+DISABLED: ground scatter size is not modified.

+Ground scatter density is always adjusted to account for the different surface area.

 ---

 # CustomSoISize (default value = 0)

-- Enabled only if set to a positive number
+- Enabled if set to a positive number.

+ENABLED:  Sphere of Influence is multiplyed by this parameter.
+DISABLED: Sphere of Influence is multiplyed by the "Rescale" parameter.

-Affects only bodies with Sphere of Influence defined in their config file.
+Affects only bodies with the Sphere of Influence defined in their config file.

-By default, SoI size is multiplied by the "Rescale" parameter.

-When "CustomSoISize" is enabled, SoI size is multiplyed by this parameter instead.

 ---

 # CustomRingSize (default value = 0)

-- Enabled only if set to a positive number
+- Enabled if set to a positive number.

-By default, rings size is multiplied by the "Rescale" parameter.
+ENABLED:  rings size is multiplyed by this parameter.

-When "CustomRingSize" is enabled, rings size is multiplyed by this parameter instead.
+DISABLED: rings size is multiplyed by the "Rescale" parameter.

 ---